RobbeDGreef/RCtoPC/README.md

 ## Communicate with me

-If you have any questions about this project, any other project of mine, or want to see something else implemented.
+If you have any questions about this project, any other project of mine, or want to see something else implemented don't hesitate to contact me

-You can contact me via my email: robbedegreef@gmail.com
+my email: robbedegreef@gmail.com

+And if you like what I'm doing here you can always leave a star on the repository to let me know you like it ;)

 ## Development updates